California Privacy Laws in 2025: Mastering CCPA and CPRA Compliance

 Understanding Your Compliance Obligations

-The scope of California's privacy laws extends to a broader range of businesses than many realize.
-Organizations meeting any of three key criteria must comply with these regulations, and understanding these thresholds is crucial for determining your obligations.
+California's privacy laws extend to a broader range of businesses than many realize.
+Organizations must comply with these regulations if they meet any of these three key criteria:

 Revenue Considerations

-The annual revenue threshold of $25 million, adjusted for inflation from 2020, remains a primary trigger for compliance obligations.
-However, this figure isn't as straightforward as it might appear.
-Companies must consider their global revenue picture, the impact of California-specific revenue, and the nuances of revenue calculation methods.
+The annual revenue threshold of $30 million, adjusted for inflation from 2020, remains a primary trigger for compliance obligations.
+This figure isn't as straightforward as it might appear—companies must consider their global revenue picture, not just California-specific revenue.
 For instance, a growing tech company might find itself suddenly subject to these regulations after a successful funding round or rapid expansion.

 Data Processing Volume

-The processing of personal information from 100,000 or more California consumers, households, or devices annually represents another compliance trigger.
-This threshold requires careful consideration of various data sources, including:
+Processing personal information from 100,000 or more California consumers, households, or devices annually represents another compliance trigger.
+This threshold requires careful consideration of various data sources, including combined corporate group data across different divisions, third-party data received through partnerships, and employee data, which now falls under the expanded scope of protection.

 Consider a medium-sized e-commerce company that might not meet the revenue threshold but processes data from well over 100,000 California consumers.
 Their compliance obligations would be just as stringent as those of a larger corporation.